mauriciopoppe/blog/doc/interactive-computer-graphics-graph-spec.md

 - **Short, non-wrapping button labels.** "Play Chain" wrapped to two lines in the `335px` column; "Play" plus `tw-whitespace-nowrap` keeps one line
 - **Step descriptions need `0.75rem` (12px).** `11px` captions were too small to read; the name label sits at `0.6875rem` and the description carries the reading weight
 - **Section labels follow the header family.** "Sequence (Right → Left)" and "Accumulated Matrix" use sans at `0.75rem` semibold, a step below the `text-sm` header, rather than a `10.5px` bold with tracking
-- **Passive rows keep the card border.** Display-only step rows carry the ring border like other cards; do not give them a hover affordance
+- **Passive rows are borderless.** Display-only step rows are flat `var(--grey-dark)` blocks like other passive cards; only the active step receives an accent border

 ## Lessons Learned (third application: Coordinate Frames & Camera View Transform)

 The reference explorer was the last legacy widget and its own conventions disagreed with the checklist, so this pass produced the biggest corrections:

 - **Step rows are passive, never clickable.** The reference wired row clicks to jump the pipeline, with pointer cursors and hover borders.
 Removed: interaction belongs on the playback buttons, and rows are status cards with the default cursor.
 This reverses the earlier "clickable rows get a `--grey` border" guidance
-- **Step rows use the ring border, not `--grey`.** The brighter `--grey` border stood out against every other card; a passive row gets the same `--ring-border` as any card
+- **Passive surfaces are borderless.** Inset cards, HUD telemetry, and passive step rows stay borderless against the deep backdrop, reserving `--ring-border` solely for interactive controls
 - **Step cards stack title over description.** Two lines (name on top, `0.75rem` description with `leading-tight` below) is the accepted layout, not name and description crammed on one line
 - **Budget the control column against the viewport.** Two-line step rows grew the widget past the fold; trimming `gap-1.5`, `py-1` rows, and removing matrix cell padding recovered the height without touching fonts
 - **Dense math overlays each need their own KaTeX size.** The coordinate chip embeds `p_xyz` / `p_uvw` labels and needed a `1.15em` scoped override on top of the widget-wide `0.8em`.
 Render widget math explicitly; the page auto-render may have already run